-Since the minimum education level to qualify to be eligible to take the occupational therapist examination is a Master's degree, military education and training does not qualify.
+Since the minimum education level to qualify to be eligible to take the occupational therapist examination is a Master's degree, military education and training will not qualify individuals for the examination.

 d.
 How many licensees has the board waived fees or requirements for pursuant to BPC § 114.3, and what has the impact been on board revenues?